 In this post, we are going to cover everything regarding tax saving mutual funds.
 By the end of this post, you’ll be able to clearly understand why exactly is an ELSS and how it works.

-So, if you are a newbie and find it challenging to get started with tax saving mutual funds in India, then please read this article till the very end.
-It will definitely help you to demystify majority of the questions that you might have regarding ELSS.
+So, if you are a newbie and find it challenging to get started with tax saving mutual funds in India, then please read this article until the very end.
+It will definitely help you to demystify the majority of the questions that you might have regarding ELSS.
 Let’s get started.

 1. What is Equity linked saving schemes (ELSS)?

 An ELSS (Equity Linked Savings Scheme) Mutual Fund is a variety of Equity Mutual Fund which allows individuals and HUFs to avail Income Tax deduction from their Total Income for an Assessment Year subject to a maximum limit of Rs.1.5 lakhs u/s 80C of the Income Tax Act, 1961.